Fantasy football (gridiron): History

+Fantasy football slowly spread across the country in the following decades.
+Early leagues whose existence has been documented were typically founded by groups of friends attending school together.
+Examples include leagues founded at DePaul University of Chicago, Illinois in 1978, Case Western Reserve University of Cleveland, Ohio in 1980, and Marist School of Atlanta, Georgia in 1983.
+Each of these leagues maintained continuous operation for several decades after their founding.

 In 1985, the Grandstand Sports Services launched the first nationally available fantasy football leagues online through Q-Link (later America Online).
 In 1987, Fantasy Football Index, the first national magazine dedicated to fantasy football, was launched by Ian Allan and Bruce Taylor.

-The first national newspaper fantasy football competition was Pigskin Playoff, developed by Robert Barbiere, Lee Marc, and Brad Wendkos.
-The weekly game was launched in 1990 in a number of newspapers throughout the United States, including the Arizona Republic, the Detroit Free Press, the Los Angeles Times, and the Miami Herald.
+A national fantasy football game, Pigskin Playoff, was launched in 1990 in a number of newspapers throughout the United States, including the Arizona Republic, the Detroit Free Press, the Los Angeles Times, and the Miami Herald.
 Players chose their teams by calling a toll-free phone number and entering four-digit codes for each of their selections.
 Pigskin Playoff served as an early version of today's daily fantasy football by rewarding each week's highest-scoring participant with a trip to Hawaii.

 In 1997, CBS launched an online fantasy football competition, with other sports networks and websites quickly following suit.
 Yahoo was the first site to launch a free competition, giving it an advantage over its industry competitors.
 The NFL launched its own official game on the league's website in 2010.
 Online growth has fueled both the fantasy football industry and interest in the NFL itself.
-As of 2017, 59.3 million people played fantasy sports in the United States and Canada, per the Fantasy Sports & Gaming Association, and around four out of five fantasy participants played fantasy football.
+As of 2022, an estimated 62.5 million people played fantasy sports in the United States and Canada, per the Fantasy Sports & Gaming Association, and around four out of five fantasy participants played fantasy football.

 On May 27, 2022, Cincinnati Reds player Tommy Pham slapped Joc Pederson of the San Francisco Giants in the face prior to a game; he would later receive a three-game suspension and a $5,000 fine.
 Pham said that the slap was prompted by his belief that Pederson had broken the rules of a fantasy football league in which they had both participated during the previous football season.
 Pham said that he did not regret the slap, stating: "It's a matter of principle, man."